dougnutz/hoc/README.md

     - Cntrl+Shift+x
     - search for 'vscode-arduino'
     - click install
+    - search for and install 'PlatformIO'
+    - Install PlatformIO IDE
+      - this enables some enviroment tooling that we will use with these samples
     - close and reopen VS code (just to be sure everything is installed correctly)
 - clone the HOC repository
   - press the windows key and type cmd+ enter